Athletic Training program FAQ

 Even though the emphasis is on your clinical skills, you will complete a course that will help you develop skills to evaluate and translate research into practice.
 Additionally, all of our faculty infuse current research into the courses they teach.

-Yes.
 You will complete a capstone project as part of the program.
-You will work directly with one of our six full-time athletic training faculty to complete your project.
+You will work directly with one of our seven full-time athletic training faculty to complete your project.
 This individualized approach allows the capstone to be designed in a way that meets your individual goals.

 Additionally, many of our full-time faculty have active research agendas.
-Visit the Athletic Training Faculty Page to learn more about our research.
+Visit the Athletic Training Faculty Page and the Sports Injury Prevention Research Group to learn more about our research.